 Program Progress and Duration.
-It is important to self-monitor your progress online through LLU on Track (which contains all degree requirements and is created using the official degree requirements delineated in the Catalog).
-Students may also utilize a hard copy of the Degree Compliance Report (see Psychology Department website or PhD Program Canvas page), and Ph.D.
-Time Line (see Appendix) as resources to guide them in tracking their progress and completing program requirements.
+It is important to self-monitor your progress online through LLU onTrack (which contains all degree requirements and is created using the official degree requirements delineated in the Catalog).
+Students may also utilize a hard copy of the Degree Compliance Report, Recommended Course Sequence, and Ph.D.
+Time Line (all available on the Psychology Department website or Ph.D.
+Program Canvas page) as resources to guide them in tracking their progress and completing program requirements.
 It is expected that students will complete the Ph.D. program in 6 years (i.e., 5 years of course work, practicum training, and research training, including the dissertation, with the 6th year being internship, completion of final degree requirements, and graduation).
 The Department of Psychology and the School of Behavioral Health do not favor granting extensions except for extenuating circumstances or for persons who are designated as requiring special accommodation.
 Degree extensions can only be approved by the SBH Dean's Office and supported by appropriate documentation.
 The university allows 7 years for doctoral degrees.
 Financial Aid allows for 28 quarters.

 Please be vigilant about your progress through the program, as normal progression is expected.
-Difficulties may arise with your financial aid if you deviate from the Recommended Course Sequence (see Psychology Department website or PhD Program Canvas page) and/or go beyond the prescribed time.
+Difficulties may arise with your financial aid if you deviate from the Recommended Course Sequence (see Psychology Department website or Ph.D.
+Program Canvas page) and/or go beyond the prescribed time.
 Though the department can provide appropriate support, it is ultimately the student's responsibility to understand and take into account the impact of any deviations from the Recommended Course Sequence and/or program extensions on their financial aid.